Visualization of cylindrical resonances

 \subsection{Supplementary material}

 This article makes reference to a set on online supplements.
-A copy is hosted by IOP publishing at the URL cite above, but the supplements are not part of the Version of Record and another copy can be found at \url{https://cr.rf.gd/EJP_44_6_065802}.
+A copy is hosted by IOP publishing at the URL cited above, but the supplements are not part of the Version of Record.
+Another copy has been uploaded as \href{https://arxiv.org/src/2310.18514v2/anc/Index.html}{ancillary files} to the record \href{https://arxiv.org/abs/2310.18514}{arXiv:2310.18514}.